acteng/ate-api/cloud/docker-repository/README.md

 ## Configuring GitHub Actions

-To configure the [CI workflow](../../.github/workflows/ci.yml) with credentials to push built images to the repository:
+To configure the [CI workflow](../../.github/workflows/ci.yml) with credentials to push images to the repository:

 1. Obtain the Docker repository service account private key: